UniMath/agda-unimath/src/synthetic-homotopy-theory/smash-products-of-pointed-types.lagda.md

   glue-smash-prod-Pointed-Type :
     (x : type-Pointed-Type A) (y : type-Pointed-Type B) →
-    map-pointed-map-smash-prod-prod-Pointed-Type A B
+    map-smash-prod-prod-Pointed-Type A B
       ( x , point-Pointed-Type B) ＝
-    map-pointed-map-smash-prod-prod-Pointed-Type A B
+    map-smash-prod-prod-Pointed-Type A B
       ( point-Pointed-Type A , y)
   glue-smash-prod-Pointed-Type x y =
     ( ap
-      ( map-pointed-map-smash-prod-prod-Pointed-Type A B)
+      ( map-smash-prod-prod-Pointed-Type A B)
       ( inv (inl-prod-wedge-Pointed-Type A B x))) ∙
-    ( eq-map-pointed-map-smash-prod-wedge-Pointed-Type A B
+    ( eq-map-smash-prod-wedge-Pointed-Type A B
       ( map-inl-wedge-Pointed-Type A B x) ∙
     ( inv
-      ( eq-map-pointed-map-smash-prod-wedge-Pointed-Type A B
+      ( eq-map-smash-prod-wedge-Pointed-Type A B
         ( map-inr-wedge-Pointed-Type A B y))) ∙
     ( ap
-      ( map-pointed-map-smash-prod-prod-Pointed-Type A B)
+      ( map-smash-prod-prod-Pointed-Type A B)
       ( inr-prod-wedge-Pointed-Type A B y)))

   coh-glue-smash-prod-Pointed-Type :